 This website uses cookies to ensure you get the best experience on our website.
 Learn more

-Status And Temporary Residents Notes
+#9064 - Status And Temporary Residents - Immigration and Refugee Law

 The following is a more accessible plain text extract of the PDF sample above, taken from our Immigration and Refugee Law Notes.
-Due to the challenges of extracting text from PDFs, it will have odd formatting:
+Due to the challenges of extracting text from PDFs, it will have odd formatting.

 PART III: STATUS AND TEMPORARY RESIDENTS